leemunroe/blog/_posts/2015-06-08-building-html-email.markdown

 <p class="aligncenter"><img src="{{site.baseurl}}/img/inline.png" width="500" alt="Inline CSS"></p>

-Gmail will strip any CSS that isn’t inlined.
+Some clients will strip any CSS that isn’t inlined.
 You have a couple of options here:

 * Write CSS inline as you go
 * Use a **web-based** CSS inliner